Healthcare Professional Resources

 Zellweger spectrum disorders Atypical Bile Acid Test

-A no-cost* test to identify the presence and levels of dihydroxy- and trihydroxycholestanoic acid (DHCA/THCA), or atypical bile acids, in the blood, this test is run by Cincinnati Children’s Hospital Medical Center (CCHMC) and sponsored by Travere Therapeutics.
+A no-cost* test to identify the presence and levels of dihydroxy- and trihydroxycholestanoic acid (DHCA/THCA), or atypical bile acids, in the blood, this test is run by Cincinnati Children’s Hospital Medical Center (CCHMC) and sponsored by Mirum Pharmaceuticals.

 Patients must meet one of the criteria below*:

-1. Already diagnosed with Zellweger spectrum disorder (eg, very long chain fatty acids, pathogenic homozygous genetic result on PEX gene)
+1. Already diagnosed with peroxisomal biogenesis disorder-Zellweger spectrum disorder (PBD-ZSD) (eg, very long chain fatty acids, pathogenic homozygous genetic result on PEX gene)

-• Severe form, often referred to as Zellweger syndrome (ZS)
+• Severe form, formerly referred to as Zellweger syndrome (ZS)

-• Moderate form, often referred to as Neonatal Adrenoleukodystrophy (NALD)
+• Moderate form, formerly referred to as Neonatal Adrenoleukodystrophy (NALD)

-• Mild form, often referred to as Infantile Refsum Disease (IRD)
+• Mild form, formerly referred to as Infantile Refsum Disease (IRD)

-2. EGL Genetic result with pathogenic or likely pathogenic, heterozygous mutation on any PEX gene, other than the PEX7 gene
+2. Emory Genetics Laboratory genetic result with pathogenic or likely pathogenic, heterozygous mutation on any PEX gene, other than the PEX7 gene

 *No cost to patients for those who qualify.